stuebersystems/hugo-theme-berlin/README.md

 ------------------| ----- | -----------
-Params.Share      | bool  | Show social buttons for the current page Params.NoComments | bool  | Disable comments for the current page
+Params.Share      | bool  | Show social buttons for the current page Params.NoComments | bool  | Disable comments for the current page Params.NoAuthor   | bool  | Do not show author for the current page

 For build in variables of Hugo see [Variables and Params](https://gohugo.io/variables).